VeryBigThings/semantic-layer/README.md

 ## Introduction

 The `@verybigthings/semantic-layer` library is crafted to simplify interactions between applications and relational databases, by providing a framework that abstracts SQL query complexities into a more manageable form.
 It aids in constructing analytical queries while addressing common issues such as join fanout and chasm traps.
-The library intelligently determines optimal join strategies for requested tables, based on their definitions within the database.
+The library intelligently determines optimal join strategies for requested models, based on their definitions within the database.
 Designed for direct integration into existing code bases, it operates without the need for deploying external services.

 ## Key Features